-The Policy Directorate, DENR provided support to the Committee by providing an Executive Officer and Secretary for administration and governance.
-Reporting on this matter is contained in the DENR Annual Report 2011-12.
+The Strategy and Advice Group, DEWNR provided administration and governance support to the Committee by providing an Executive Officer and Secretary.
+Reporting on this matter is contained in the DEWNR Annual Report 2012-13.

 MANAGEMENT OF HUMAN RESOURCES

 Committee members (other than government employees) received the following remuneration as determined by the Minister: